aitumik/compiler/README.md

-# Building a compiler from scratch in C
+# Building a compiler from scratch in C :heart :heart :heart

 ![Compiler Structure](/images/compiler.png)